ojengwa/obara/README.md

 };
 ````

-Alternatively, you can also encode your database name in the url (and leave out the `databaseName` property):
+Alternatively, you can also encode your database name in the url (and leave out the `database` property):
 ````
         url: "mongodb://localhost:27017/YOURDATABASE",
 ````